 “We need to push ahead in our field, continue to educate the members, develop new ways of deliver old information and we need to show the rest of health care that we are a force to be reckoned with and not a punching bag used to fill capacity.
 We need to push for a sense of pride and the return of a culture that makes us proud to wear our uniforms again and to feel like we are part of the team.”
 Essay Excerpt

-For the 2020 elections, there are three, three-year term positions open.
+For the 2021 elections, there is one, three-year term position open.

 If you are interested in running for Council, please review the Becoming a Council Member document.

-- Candidate’s bios and photos are disseminated to the membership at large through newsletter(s), the College website and social media
+- Candidate’s bios and photos are available to the membership at large through the Pulse and the College website

 - Candidates must behave in accordance with the Code of Ethics and Standards of Practice